-An average office worker receives 121 emails a day and sends around 40 business emails daily.
+Between 2014 and 2018 the average office worker received about 90 emails a day and sent around 40 business emails daily.

 To take these numbers in context, if your company has 1000 employees the team will send out 40,000 business emails in just one day.
 Based on a calculation of 250 business days per year, that culminates in an astonishing 10,000,000 emails annually.